timbru31/UnlimitedLava/README.md

 * unlimitedlava.disable.* - Grants access to ALL disabling permissions

 ## Credits
-* loganwm for helping me :)!
+* Edward Hand for the original InfiniteLava plugin
-* ferrybig for the awesome fall code!
+* loganwm for helping me to get started
-* Xastabus for the new check algorithm!
+* ferrybig for the awesome fall code
-* You - for using it!
+* Xastabus for the new check algorithm

 ## Support
-For support visit the dev.bukkit.org page: https://dev.bukkit.org/projects/unlimited-lava or open an issue.
+For support visit the [Bukkit page](https://dev.bukkit.org/projects/unlimited-lava) or open an [issue](https://github.com/timbru31/UnlimitedLava/issues/new).

 ## Pull Requests
 Feel free to submit any PRs here. :)
 Please follow the Sun Coding Guidelines, thanks!

 ## Usage statistics